 Open multiple connections: Use multiple connections to transfer files from a transfer concurrently.

 The maximum number of connections for transfers using multiple connections can be limited using the toggle in the lower right of the transfer window on Windows or the toolbar dropdown on macOS.
-The same toggle limits the maximum allowed concurrent transfers in the transfer window to the same number.

 A prompt is displayed if files already exist at the target location (on your local hard disk for downloads or on the server for uploads) and you have selected Prompt in Transfers → General → Downloads/Uploads → Existing Files.
 The prompt allows choosing the action for existing files.
 You can exclude selected files and folders from the transfer action by unchecking the checkbox next to it.
 If the checkbox is not selected, these files will be skipped.